vacp2p/rfc/specs/waku/waku-v2.md

 The `uuid` field MUST indicate current request UUID, it is used to identify the corresponding response.

-The `topic` field MUST indicate the list of topics to query.
+The `topics` field MUST indicate the list of topics to query.

 ##### HistoryResponse